Handling money is a crucial life skill. We all need to know how to use it wisely and how to make it go further.

 This can help kids in later life to resist the lure of credit and appreciate the hidden costs associated with careless use of electricity, mobile phone data or initially ‘free’ trials.
 It can also help them tackle the temptation to spend too much on things they don’t actually need.

 Financial literacy has been part of the UK National Curriculum since 2014 for secondary school children.
-But in June 2023, the Money and Pensions Service financial wellbeing survey found that only 47% of children and young people could recall receiving a meaningful financial education, and only 10% had received such education at both home and school1
+But a 2023 report by the Money & Pensions Service revealed that only 47% of children and young people had received a ‘meaningful’ financial education.
+Of those, only 10% had received such education at both home and school1.

-With wages often failing to keep pace with inflation, today’s school leavers need all the help they can get in adjusting to the working world.
-While schools can enhance the learning experience dependent on the curriculum, parents have a vital role throughout their children’s upbringing to ensure they are armed with the right tools as early as possible.
+Today’s school leavers need all the help they can get in adjusting to the working world.
+While schools can enhance the learning experience dependent on the curriculum, parents play a vital role in ensuring their children are armed with the right tools as early as possible.
 Skills learned in childhood could have an impact on financial decisions made decades later.

 How to start